On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Methodology

 We solve the nonlinear optimization problem \eqref{eq:sos-nonlinear} by a sequence of local {\em convex} sum-of-squares problems relative to a previous candidate solution (or initial guess) $\xi^k$.
 The solution of the local problem is then used to update the solution candidate and another local problem is solved, as shown in Alg.~\ref{alg: seqLinProg}.
 This framework is a standard approach in nonlinear optimization~\cite{nocedalNumericalOptimization2006}.

 At the iterate $\xi^k$, we solve the quadratic problem

 where $H_k: \mathbb R_{2d}[x]^n \to (\mathbb R_{2d}[x]^n)^*$ is an approximation of the Hessian of the Lagrangian in \eqref{eq:kkt-nonlinear}.
 Some conic solvers \cite{scs,Clarabel_2024} can handle a quadratic cost directly, otherwise one rewrites the quadratic cost into a second-order cone constraint using the epigraph reformulation~\cite{Boyd2005}.
+In our implementation, we rely on existing SDP solvers.

 The KKT conditions for the quadratic subproblem~\eqref{eq:QsubProb} read